tobiashennerbichler/BootSnake/README.md

 ## Requirements

 - nasm: to generate the machine code
-- qemu-system-[x86_64/i386]: to boot the code with qemu (requires support for the Intel SSE4.2 Extension to support the POPCNT instruction)
+- qemu-system-[x86_64/i386]: to boot the code with qemu (the emulated cpu requires support for the Intel SSE4.2 Extension to support the POPCNT instruction)

 ## Running